Traditional Instant Runoff or Version 2.0?

 Because IRV's counting algorithm goes through one round for each losing candidate until a winner is decided, elections can take many rounds to compute.
 The image below represents a sample election vote tally in the multi-round IRV process.
 It's hard for observers and lay voters to draw meaningful conclusions about voter preferences from these intermediate results:

-Score Runoff Voting is simple to tabulate, with transparent results that show overall popular support for every candidate.
-You can see the election results of the sample election run with SRV below:
+STAR is simple to tabulate, with transparent results that show overall popular support for every candidate.
+You can see the election results of the sample election run with STAR below:

 IRV requires centralized counting